 Put the knob of butter with some salt and pepper in a saucepan to melt.
 Add the onion and fry on a low heat for about 5 minutes until soft.

-Add the wine and sage and bring to a simmer before adding the pumpkin and stock.
+Add the sage and fry before adding the pumpkin and stock.
 Put the lid on and leave to cook on a low heat for about half an hour.

-Blitz the soup with a hand blender until smooth, then add the cream and stir.
+Blitz the soup with a hand blender until smooth, then add the cream and wine (if using) and stir.
 Taste and season again if needed.
+Try not to let the soup boil now.
 If the soup has a slight bitter taste from the wine, add a teaspoon of agave syrup or sugar to sweeten.

 Serve and Enjoy!